-If walking on a suspension bridges and rock trails is not your thing, there is still plenty to do in the Gastein valley.
-On the four mountains Stubnerkogel, Schlossalm, Graukogel and Fulseck, there is a lot to see and experience – you can go on easy hikes, summit walks and barefoot walks in crystal clear lakes – You can simply stand still, breathe deeply and feel refreshed and renewed.
+Or simply stand still, breathe the mountain air, and feel refreshed and renewed.
 This place is a paradise for mountain lovers and perfect for a summer holiday in the Austrian Alps!
 Although we didn’t spend the night in the area, seeing families enjoying the outdoors biking and hiking had us wishing we did plan a few days here.

-A barefoot walk along the beautiful Spiegelsee lake (or Mirror Lake) where the part of the bottom of the lake is adapted to walk for a refreshing massage, is in on our list for next time along with a stay in area of Badgastein, Dorfgastein or Hofgastein.
+A barefoot walk along the beautiful Spiegelsee lake (or Mirror Lake) where the part of the bottom of the lake is adapted to walk for a refreshing massage, is on our list for next time along with a stay in the area of Bad Gastein, Dorfgastein or Bad Hofgastein.

 Address: Stubnerkogel 23, Bad Gastein 5640, Austria

 Have you been to Austria?
-Do you have any favorite cities or mountains that you have visited or is on you wishlist to visit in Austria?
+Do you have any favorite cities or mountains that you have visited or is on your wishlist to visit in Austria?